Do you want to read some interesting facts about Chile?

-When you start traveling around the country, you’ll find that Chile’s landscape is painted with rugged mountains, arid deserts, and lush forests.
+When you travel around Chile, you’ll quickly realize that landscape is painted with rugged mountains, arid deserts, and lush forests.

-One interesting fact about Chile, that not many people know, is that it has the largest swimming pool in the world and is home to over 18 million people.
+One fact about Chile, which not many know, is that it has the largest swimming pool in the world and is home to over 18 million people.

 Stretching over 2,500 miles from North to South Chile encompasses 38 degrees of latitude which contributes significantly to its various degrees of cultural expression.